How to run a marathon in Africa: Your 2026 Marrakesh Marathon guide

 Wearing layers is even more important for your support crew, as it starts bitterly cold and warms up as the sun rises

 With the half-marathon and marathon routes splitting and rejoining again just before the finish line, she had to navigate around fences and barricades, somehow ending up in the finish chute among all the runners (no one stopped her).
 Under normal circumstances, I would have met her after receiving my medal and goodie bag (there was a barrier runners had to walk through into the post-finish area).
-But with her somehow sneaking through, she was only 20 metres in front of me as I ran across the finish line.
+But with her sneaking through, she was only 20 metres before me as I ran across the finish line.

 Runners at sunny marathon event with starting line banner.